top of page

 Impact Producer: Tamarra Campbell

-Edited By: Averie Rulli
+Edited By: Averie Renee Rulli

-Composer: Ashley and Austin Bruns
+Composer: Ashley Corryn & Austin Bruns

 Sound: Caleb Faizi